If you’re like most social media marketers:

 Facebook’s acquisition of Instagram was a brilliant success.
-The purchase which only cost Facebook $1 billion, has over a billion monthly active users now.
+The purchase, which only cost Facebook $1 billion, now has over a billion monthly active users.
 Apart from the significant ad revenue that Instagram is raking in for Facebook, it’s also contributed to two extremely unquantifiable advantages for Facebook.

 - A re-connection to young social media users

 - An elimination of Snapchat’s competitive pressures by cloning features

 By any objective measure, one of the greatest takeovers in the internet era.
 Instagram is going to continue to become increasingly important for Facebook ads revenue.

 What is it that makes Instagram such a brilliant sales channel?

 It’s Captured People’s Attention

 Instagram is undeniably good at capturing people’s attention, and attention is a marketer’s greatest asset.
 If you can capture attention, you can sell.